technologytreasure/gilded-rose/README.md

 ```
 - Was used the H2 Database, and has a file inside the resources folder named "data.sql"
   where are the scripts to create and insert values.
-- This script is executed when the application goes up
+- This script is executed when the application goes up.
 ```

 ## Architecture